Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: Consideration in the framework of strong-field QED

 \subsection{Observable physical quantities specifying the vacuum instability}

-Above, using representations (\ref{Na}) only differential mean number of magnon-antimagnon pairs created from the vacuum were calculated.
+In the preceding section, we used representations (\ref{Na}) to calculate the differential mean number of magnon-antimagnon pairs created from the vacuum only.
 However, one can obtain additional characteristics of the vacuum instability.
 This section is devoted to their study.